The Blank Slate Internet

 second school in nature.
 Namespaces

-become contextual devices where the mechanistic data structures are given
+become contextual devices where the mechanistic data structures are

-meaning based on pre-defined contextualization measured by a specific implementation
+meaning based on pre-defined contextualization measured by a specific

 design for a back plate.
 Context

-computing, what ever that means, is then the primarily book keeping task of
+computing, what ever that means, is then the primarily book keeping

 CoreSystem.

-So what might “context computing”
+So what might context computing

 properly mean?
 This bookkeeping is

-accomplished using an induction of form from the experience of structure.
-The bookkeeping provides the content for
+accomplished using an induction of form from the experience of

 semantic cover generators and cause an induction of universals from

-particulars, in second school; and a use of pre-defined universal to represent particulars
+particulars, in second school; and a use of pre-defined universal to

 in the first school.